The San Pedro Sun

 The San Pedro Sun is a newspaper published continuously since 1991 and serves the community of San Pedro Town located on Ambergris Caye in Belize, Central America.
-The editors are Ron and Tamara Sniffin, assisted by Mary Gonzalez, Dennis and Natalie Manuel.
+The newspaper is owned and managed by Ron and Tamara Sniffin.
+Graphic design and layout is done by Mary Gonzalez.
+Dennis Craft is on staff as a journalist.
 The Sun also publishes a "Visitor's Guide" each week that features tourism interests in San Pedro and Belize.
 The Visitor Guide is inserted inside each issue of The San Pedro Sun.